dlmsft/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-security-policies.md

    When you're done configuring settings, select **Next**.

+> [!NOTE]
+> Some security settings, such as exclusions or rules, enable for administrators to enter free text values.
+We are aware that when providing letters that are not in the English alphabet, the settings will fail to apply on some devices.
+To avoid this from ocurring, and until a resolution is provided, we recommend to only leverage capital and lowercase letters English letters.

-7. On the **Assignments** page, select the groups that will receive this profile.
+8. On the **Assignments** page, select the groups that will receive this profile.

    Select **Next**.

-8. On the **Review + create** page, when you're done, select **Save**.
+9. On the **Review + create** page, when you're done, select **Save**.
 The new profile is displayed in the list when you select the policy type for the profile you created.

->[!NOTE]
->To edit the scope tags, you'll need to go to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

 ## To edit an endpoint security policy